javejudiel/task_manager_project/README.md

 ## ⚠️ Development Notes

 - CORS is currently configured to allow all origins (`CORS_ALLOW_ALL_ORIGINS = True`).
 This should be restricted in production.
-- Authentication is not implemented in this version.
+- Authentication is not implemented in this version.s

-## 🤝 Contributing

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License.